What are statistics used for in Trimoji?

 - Unreadable CVs

-These indicators help to quickly identify blockages and the quality of incoming files.
+These indicators help quickly identify bottlenecks and the quality of incoming files.

 Downloaded reports